LavaOps/FitGen/README.md

 # Acknowledgments

 This work was funded in part by the U.S. Department of Energy Office of Science, Biological and Environmental Research (BER) division award DE-SC0025510.

+**Disclaimer:** Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Department of Energy.